betterscientificsoftware/bssw.io/Articles/Blog/2020-03-maintainers-drive-sustainability.md

 In addition to necessary ongoing maintenance, most research codes are never "done."
 Even when there wasn't funding targeted for ParFlow development, new capabilities were being created by projects using ParFlow; but the development was done in an ad hoc manner.
 Lack of software development processes led to the code base becoming splintered across organizations; no one bothered to run the existing regression tests,  bugs went unfixed, and users found conflicting hacks for building on current operating systems.

-**Intermittent funding for development and maintenance of the software.** A key lesson that we have learned from observing the development and evolution of ParFlow has been the need to have one or more identified maintainers to keep the software in a running and usable state.
+#### Intermittent funding for development and maintenance of the software

+A key lesson that we have learned from observing the development and evolution of ParFlow has been the need to have one or more identified maintainers to keep the software in a running and usable state.
 Looking back at the on/off cycle of funding, we have observed several recurring patterns of failure when there are no maintainers.

 ### Warning Signs Your Code Is Becoming Unsustainable